xavicrono/retroarch-clover-extra/README.md

 - To use SNES9x2005 for all SNES games instead of SNES9x2010, install use_snes9x2005.hmod module.
 Make sure that snes9x2005 module is installed before installing use_snes9x2005!
 - To use Mupen64Plus for all N64 games instead of GLupeN64, install use_mupen64plus.hmod module.
 Make sure that mupen64plus module is installed before installing use_mupen64plus!
 - You can re-enable bilinear filtering in RetroArch's settings (Settings —> Video —> Bilinear Filtering)
+- If you want to use RetroArch's XMB UI instead of RGUI, install xmb_assets.hmod and change Menu Driver in Settings —> Driver —> Menu Driver to "xmb"

 ## Additional information